 Yes, the parchment exists, you heard well: it is a parchment in which all the ten secrets are written.
 For now, only I can read what is really written on it.
 I don’t have to hide it in secret places, because only I can see what is really written on it.
 Once I showed that parchment to a cousin and to a girlfriend of mine, at the same time, and they couldn't see the same thing.
 One saw a prayer and the other saw a sort of letter where someone was asking for help.

-Why does not Mirjana let others see this mysterious sheet on which, according to her, everyone reads something different?
-Why, for example, not deliver it to the Vatican, so that this magical material is analyzed by specialized laboratories?
+Why not, for example, deliver it to the Vatican, so that this magical material is analyzed by specialized laboratories?
 Or can only her relatives see it?